 - Gained the flexibility to easily migrate VMs to Azure and back on-prem for DR

-ASU had been relying on a traditional 3-tier storage and server environment, using NetApp MetroCluster storage systems, Dell servers, and the Citrix XenServer hypervisor.
+ASU had been relying on a traditional 3-tier storage and server environment, using NetApp MetroCluster storage systems, x86 servers, and the Citrix XenServer hypervisor.
 “Scheduling downtime and support on all of those different areas of hardware and software was very difficult,” said Shaun Calvin, IT project manager and systems architect at Arizona State University.
 “Our on-line courses are accessed by students around the world, so our infrastructure must be available 24×7.
 As a result, we had to coordinate all of our maintenance windows with several different IT groups in order to minimize the impact on our end users.”

 In addition to upgrading its aging server and storage infrastructure, ASU also wanted to switch hypervisors from Citrix XenServer to Microsoft Hyper-V. “We originally chose XenServer eight years ago because it was an open source solution that would enable us to save on licensing costs,” Calvin explained.
 “But since we now want to move some of our workloads and disaster recovery to the Microsoft Azure cloud, we decided it was time to move up to Hyper-V.”

 ASU’s IT team had two choices for the infrastructure refresh: they could keep the same technology platform and upgrade to newer NetApp storage systems, or switch to a hyperconverged platform.
-“We first heard about Nutanix when our Dell rep suggested we attend the Nutanix .NEXT conference,” Calvin said.
+“We first heard about Nutanix when our Dell EMC rep suggested we attend the Nutanix .NEXT conference,” Calvin said.
 “We liked the concept of the Nutanix hyperconverged platform, where we wouldn’t have to schedule separate maintenance windows for our storage, server, and hypervisor infrastructure.
 Nutanix would enable us to manage everything as one group, with centralized control from the storage systems all of the way up to the VMs.
 That would greatly simplify things for our IT team.”

-ASU made the decision to purchase Nutanix Enterprise Cloud software with approximately 50 Dell EMC XC series systems earlier this year.
+ASU made the decision to purchase Nutanix Enterprise Cloud software with approximately 50 Dell EMC XC Series systems earlier this year.
 The University’s IT team has already deployed 40 of the new systems, and another 10 will be put into production within the next few weeks.
 The Nutanix and Dell EMC systems are being used for all development, QA, and production workloads, including MS SharePoint, Active Directory, Exchange, SQL, Citrix XenDesktop, and numerous departmental applications.

 ASU’s IT team started the migration by moving the University’s development and QA environments over to the Nutanix, Dell EMC, and Hyper-V environment.
 Once those workloads were in place, they started moving all departmental production servers and VDI workloads over to the hyperconverged environment.